Susseratal/database/README.md

         Datetime input sanitisation and better error handling

+        Added rider weight and rider age inputs

 To Do:

         - [ ] Add ability to edit and delete rows of data

         - [ ] Work out how I'm going to do the front end

+        - [ ] Add horse weight and age inputs

+        - [ ] Calculate if a rider and horse are compatable (possibly a front end feature)

+        - [ ] Add hours worked so that horses can't be overworked